Deebo Samuel: 2020 season

 Samuel was placed on the non-football injury list at the start of training camp on July 28, 2020.
-He was activated on September 5, 2020, but was placed on injured reserve on September 12.
+He was activated on September 5, but was placed on injured reserve on September 12.
 He was activated on October 3.
 He was placed on the reserve/COVID-19 list by the team on November 4, and activated two days later.
-In Week 12 against the Los Angeles Rams, he had 11 receptions for 133 receiving yards in the 23–20 victory.
+In Week 12 against the Rams, he had 11 receptions for 133 receiving yards in the 23–20 victory.
 Samuel finished the 2020 season with 33 receptions for 391 receiving yards and one receiving touchdown.

 2021 season

 During the season-opening 41–33 road victory over the Detroit Lions, Samuel caught nine passes for 189 yards and a touchdown.
 In Week 8, Samuel had six catches for 171 yards in a 33–22 win over the Bears, earning NFC Offensive Player of the Week.
 In Week 10, Samuel had five catches for 97 yards and five carries for 36 yards and two total touchdowns in a 31–10 win over the Rams, earning his second NFC Offensive Player of the Week honor of the season.

 Over the course of the season, the 49ers increasingly lined Samuel up in the backfield like a traditional running back, roughly 11% of the time, in order to get the ball in his hands more often and take advantage of his play-making ability.
 Samuel was elected to the Pro Bowl for 2021.
 Throughout the season, Samuel had more rushing touchdowns of 10+ yards (6) than 23 NFL teams, He also holds the record for the most rushing touchdowns in a single season by a wide receiver in NFL history, with 8.
-In a must-win week 18 matchup against the Los Angeles Rams, Samuel threw a 24-yard touchdown pass, ran for a 16-yard touchdown, and totaled 164 yards.
+In a must-win Week 18 matchup against the Los Angeles Rams, Samuel threw a 24-yard touchdown pass, ran for a 16-yard touchdown, and totaled 164 yards.
 Through the air, Samuel finished the regular season with 77 receptions for 1,405 receiving yards and six receiving touchdowns.
 On the ground, Samuel finished with 59 rushing attempts for 365 rushing yards and eight rushing touchdowns, the most ever by a wide receiver in a season.
 Samuel also threw for a touchdown.
 He was named as a First Team All-Pro.

 Against the Dallas Cowboys in the Wild Card Round, Samuel caught three passes for 38 yards, and rushed for 72 yards and a touchdown off ten attempts in the 23–17 win.

 At the 2022 Pro Bowl, Samuel coined the term "wide back" to refer to his position as a wide receiver that started playing running back midway through the 2021 NFL season.
 He was ranked 19th by his fellow players on the NFL Top 100 Players of 2022.